Dan-Kipkosgei-Kogei/Multiple-Linear-Regression-in-STATA/README.md

 This work utilized the secondary data from Kaggle with a sample size of n=10,000.

 The response variable was;
-- Performance Index
+- Performance Index.

 The Predictor variables were;
-- Hours Studied
+- Hours Studied (the number of hours the students takes in studying)
-- Previous Scores
+- Previous Scores (Previous performance of the students)
-- Extracurricular Activities
+- Extracurricular Activities (If the student is participating in extra curicullar activities)
-- Sleep Hours
+- Sleep Hours (number of hours student takes in sleeping)
-- Sample Question Papers Practiced
+- Sample Question Papers Practiced (number of question papers revised by the student)